Digital Marketing for Nonprofits: A Complete Guide

 Monitor Your Progress

 This is a long-term strategy for your advertising campaigns.
 Use calendars and key performance indicators (KPIs) to track progress.
-Think of it as a map showing your current position and where you need to go.
+Think of it as a map showing your current position and where to go.

 What Does a Nonprofit Marketing Strategy Encompass?